aworkshop/c/src/16/README.md

+# Tools

 ## 16/ascii.c

 This just produces an ASCII character table.
+Like the `ascii` on linux, that is missing on OSX.

 Output;